OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/team-foundation-server.md

 ## Lookup Fields Configuration

 * In Azure DevOps, if any lookup field contains the value which is same as one of the  values of "State" field [case is not same], the lookup field value will not sync to the target.
 For example, if one of the states is "In Progress" and lookup field value is also "in progress", then the "In Progress" (instead of "in progress") will be present in the mapping of lookup field.
 Hence, the lookup field value "in progress" will not sync to the target.
-**Note: For the above mentioned case, if the lookup field of Azure DevOps is mapped to the mandatory field of the target, the processing failure will be generated during the synchronization.
+> **Note**: For the above mentioned case, if the lookup field of Azure DevOps is mapped to the mandatory field of the target, the processing failure will be generated during the synchronization.

 *The images below show that value list of State field and one of the lookup fields.
 In both the lists, the "In progress" option is common but alphabetical case is different.
 <p align="center">